CAMBODIA

 - Pariphan Uawithya.
 2005.
 SRI at work: higher rice yields for poor farmers.
 October article, Oxfam website.

 - Uphoff, Norman T. 2005.
 Cambodia/Philippines SRI Trip Report.
 System of Rice Intensification website.
 March 17-25.
 [Trip report for the Cornell International Institute for Food, Agriculture and Development.
-(30p. pdf)
+(30p. pdf)]

 - Anthofer, Jürgen.
 2004.
 The Potential of the System of Rice Intensification (SRI) for poverty reduction in Cambodia.
 Presentation at the Conference on Rural Poverty Reduction through Research for Development and Transformation: International research on food security, natural resource management and rural development.
-Deutscher Tropentag, October 5 - 7, at Humboldt-Universität zu Berlin. (full paper, pdf)
+Deutscher Tropentag, October 5 - 7, at Humboldt-Universität zu Berlin.

 - PADEK.
 2004.
 Report of the System of Rice Intensification in PADEK Project Areas.
 Partnership for Development in Kampuchea.
 Phnom Penh.
 System of Rice Intensification website.
 (7p., 237KB pdf)